Understanding Your Car’s OBD2 Port

 What It Does – How to Use It – Why It’s Essential for Smog and Repairs

-Have you noticed the small, trapezoid-shaped plug beneath the driver’s side dash?
-That’s your OBD2 port— short for On-Board Diagnostics II.
+Your car’s OBD2 scan port is the small, trapezoid-shaped plug beneath the driver’s side dash.
+That’s short for On-Board Diagnostics II.

 Moreover, this port isn’t just for show—this small connector under your dashboard lets you connect directly to your car’s computer.